michaelcullum/yukari/README.markdown

 ### Packaging a build

-Make your changes to the files in the **src/Yukari/** directory, then make changes to addons in the **addons/** directory.
+Make your changes to the files in the **src/Codebite/Yukari/** directory, then make changes to addons in the **addons/** directory.
 When ready, use the provided packaging script to compile the next build.

     $ make package

-Please note that this script will, by default, attempt to sign any phars it builds.
-You will need to modify the script itself to prevent this if you don't want the phars signed.
+Please note that the makefile will, by default, attempt to sign any phars it builds.
+You will need to modify the makefile itself to prevent this if you don't want the phars signed.

 ### building addons

 Make changes to individual addons in the **addons/** directory (one directory per addon), then build the addon phar

-    $ make alladdons
+    $ make addon:myaddon

 Note that this requires having already created OpenSSL certificates using phar-generate-cert (part of the phar-util pear package) and placing them in the directory **build/cert/**.